hithere-at/shin/README.md

 # shin
-A game manager that must do the job right
+A game manager that must do the job right.
+What does it mean?
+Well it means that the game manager has to handle the wineprefix, dependencies, and other stuff and it should **never** fail.
+While this is basically the absolute minimum that every project do, i see a very popular project that fails to install the dependencies needed to play the game.
+Also this will provide an easy way to manage game that is preinstalled.